Credit Union Act 1997

 (2) The nomination by a member of a credit union under subsection (1) of a person who is at the date of the nomination an officer of the credit union shall not be valid unless that person is a member of the nominator's family.

-(3) For the purpose of the disposal of any property which is the subject of a nomination under subsection (1), if at the date of the nominator's death the amount of his property in the credit union comprised in the nomination exceeds F29[23,000], the nomination shall be valid to the extent of F29[23,000] but not further or otherwise.
+F54[(3) For the purpose of the disposal of any property which is the subject of a nomination under subsection (1), if, on the date of the nominator’s death, the amount of the nominator’s property in the credit union comprised in the nomination exceeds the amount standing specified, on that date, for the purposes of this subsection in an order made by the Minister under subsection (10), the nomination shall be valid to the extent of the amount standing so specified, but not further or otherwise.]

 (4) A nomination by a member of a credit union under subsection (1) may be revoked or varied by a subsequent nomination by him under that subsection or by any similar document in the nature of a revocation or variation signed by the nominator and delivered to the credit union's registered office during his lifetime; but such a nomination shall not be revocable or variable by the will of the nominator or by any codicil to his will.